 - Train: Rishikesh and Haridwar are the nearest railway stations.

 - Road: Ardha Badri temple is present near the Joshimath-Tapovan road in a remote village and can be approached only by trekking along a steep bridle path.

 Where to stay near Ardha Badri?

 Some of the places where one can stay near Ardha Badri while undertaking the Char Dham Yatra are:

 - Hotel Heaven: The hotel offers facilities suchlike parking and telephone.
-With a team of skilled professionals, the property also ensures the fulfilment of all needs of guests.
-Moreover, in case of medical emergencies, one can avail doctor on call facility at the hotel.
+With a team of skilled professionals, the property also ensures the fulfillment of all needs of guests.
+Moreover, in case of medical emergencies, one can avail the doctor on call facility at the hotel.

-- Adi Badri: It is the second among the ‘Sapt Badri’ temples.
+- Adi Badri: It is the second among the ‘Sapta Badri’ temples.
 When Badrinath temple remains closed due to extremities in weather, devotees worship Lord Vishnu in Adi Badri temple.
-Moreover, the sanctum of the temple has an image of Lord Vishnu which is 1 metre high and has been carved out of black stone.
+Moreover, the sanctum of the temple has an image of Lord Vishnu which is 1 meter high and has been carved out of black stone.

-- Dhyan Badri: It is the sixth among the ‘Sapt Badri’ temples.
-It has an Image of Lord Vishnu which was estabished by Urvarishi.
-This image of Vishnu is four-armed, made of black stone and in a mediatative posture.
+- Dhyan Badri: It is the sixth among the ‘Sapta Badri’ temples.
+It has an image of Lord Vishnu which was established by Urvarishi.
+This image of Vishnu is four-armed, made of black stone and in a meditative posture.
 Also, Brahmins from Southern India serve as head priests in the temple.

 These temples are also a part of the Char Dham Yatra within Uttarakhand.